cjddmut/Unity-2D-Platformer-Controller/README.md

 **Allow Wall Jump** - If jumping off the wall is allowed.

 **Wall Jump Multiplier** - The base jump speed is calculated from Base Jump and Extra Jump Height.
 The multiplier multiplies the result.
 Leave at 1 for no change.

-### Slopes ###

-**Angle (Degree) Allowed** - This is the degree of the slope the motor can walk on.
-0 means only on flat ground where as 50 would mean any slope up to and including 50 degrees.

-**Change Speed on Slopes** - Should the motor slow down on steeper slopes.
-The speed is based off of Max Ground Speed and the angle of the slope.
-If false then the motor always moves at Max Ground Speed on any allowed slope.

-**Speed Multiplier on Slopes** - Multiplier against the speed on slopes.
-This will heavily emphasize slow downs on slopes.

-**Stick to Ground** - This tells the motor to try to always stay on the ground when moving down slopes or up over slopes.
-For example, if this is false and the motor moves forward on a plane that then slopes down, the motor will fall onto the slope.
-If this is true then the motor will stay connected to the ground.

-**Distance to Check for Sticking** - The motor ray casts down to see if there is ground to stick to.
-This value tells the motor how far to check.
-Increase this if the motor isn't sticking properly.
-Be cautious having this value too large as it may make the motor stick to grounds that aren't intended.

 ### Wall Cling ###